Kerala Administrative Service: Career progression

+Promotion

+Promotion to IAS

+Based on seniority, performance, and experience, KAS officers can reach the level of Principal Secretary after being promoted to IAS.
+The Principal Secretary is a senior position in the state government and is responsible for overseeing the functioning of various departments.

 Criticisms and controversies

 Indian Administrative Service (IAS) officials protested against the base salary of Rs 81,800 for Kerala Administrative Service officers.
 The Kerala IAS Officers' Association and the Kerala unit of the IPS and IFS Associations submitted a letter to the Chief Minister requesting that the Cabinet decision be reconsidered.
 In the letter, they pointed out that the higher salaries of KAS officers would create problems in the district administration.

 There have also been protests against the government's move to apply reservation in appointments through transfer in the Kerala Administrative Service.
 In 2020, the Division Bench of Kerala High court dismissed a series of petitions filed by the Samastha Nair Samaj and a few officials questioning the Government's move to apply reservation in appointments through transfer.